 - Continue with follow-up care and appointments.

-- Follow Windom Area Hospital’s safety guidelines, established with your well-being in mind.
+- Follow Windom Area Health’s safety guidelines, established with your well-being in mind.

 - Send home your valuable personal belongings or deposit them in our safe.